t1st3/cordova-plugin-ping/README.md

 ## Usage

-This plugin defines a global `ping` object.
+This plugin defines a global `Ping` object.
 Although the object is in the global scope, it is not available until after the `deviceready` event.

 ### Ping a domain